fleetdm/fleet/docs/Using Fleet/downgrading-fleet.md

 # Downgrading from Fleet Premium

-Follow these steps to downgrade your Fleet instance from Fleet Premium to Fleet Free.
+Follow these steps to downgrade your Fleet instance from Fleet Premium.

 > If you'd like to renew your Fleet Premium license key, please contact us [here](https://fleetdm.com/company/contact).

 ## Back up your users and update all team-level users to global users

 1. Run the `fleetctl get user_roles > user_roles.yml` command.
-Save the `user_roles.yml` file so that, if you choose to upgrade later, you can restore user roles.
+Save the `user_roles.yml` file so that you can restore user roles if you decide to upgrade later.
 2. Head to the **Settings > Users** page in the Fleet UI.
-3. For each user that has any team listed under the **Teams** column, select **Actions > Edit**, then select **Global user**, and then select **Save**.
-If a user shouldn't have global access, delete this user.
+3. For each user that has any team listed under the **Teams** column, select **Actions > Edit**, then select **Global user**, and then **Save**.
+Delete any users that shouldn't have global access.

 ## Move all team-level scheduled queries to the global level